 Answer

-Trial in London: The first trial happened at the Old Bailey, 1780 in London.
-Here, Charles Darnay is accused of treason.
-He is accused of helping France during the American War of Independence.
-The courtroom is full of people who come to enjoy, not to see justice.
-Dickens writes:
+The London Trial (1780): The first trial happens at the Old Bailey in London.
+Charles Darnay is accused of treason for helping France.
+The courtroom looks like a theatre.
+People come to enjoy, not to see justice.
+Dickens says the crowd was like

-“a cloud of great blue‑flies that you would find hovering over a dead body” (Book Two, chapter III)
+“a cloud of great blue-flies that you would find hovering over a dead body.”

-The witnesses, John Barsad and Roger Cly, give false and unreliable evidence.
-Mr. Stryver is Darnay’s lawyer.
-But Sydney Carton’s quick thinking saves him.
-Carton proves that he and Darnay look alike.
-It confuses the witnesses.
-The jury finds Darnay not guilty.
-This scene shows how weak and unfair the English court can be.
+The witnesses Barsad and Cly give false evidence.
+Mr. Stryver defends Darnay, but Sydney Carton saves him.
+Carton shows that he and Darnay look alike.
+This weakens the proof.
+The jury sets Darnay free.
+The scene shows the weakness of English law.

-“And them and their descendants, to the last of their race,” (Book three, chapter X)
+“…and them and their descendants, to the last of their race.”